Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: Introduction

 Note the the braiding components in the systems above are not necessarily invertible.
-For instance, $\sigma_{bi}$ has an inverse if and only if~$H$ is a Hopf algebra.
-This yields a braided interpretation of the existence of an \textit{antipode}.
+For instance, $\sigma_{bi}$ has an inverse if and only if~$H$ is a \emph{Hopf algebra}.
+This yields a braided interpretation of the existence of an {antipode}.

-The braided system from the third line of the table leads to an inclusion of the category of bialgebras in~$\vect$ into $\BrSyst_2(\vect)$.
-F.F.~Nichita's paper~\cite{Nichita_Bialg} can also be seen in the same light.
-To encode the associativity, he uses a generalization of the self-inverse braiding $\widetilde{\sigma_{Ass}}=\nu \otimes \mu+ \mu \otimes \nu - \Id_{V^{\otimes 2}}$, proposed by P.~Nuss (\cite{Nuss}) in the context of the descent theory for noncommutative rings.
-This braiding was thoroughly studied by Nichita and his collaborators (\cite{NiUAA,YBSyst_Entwining}).
-We stick however to our~$\sigma_{Ass}$ because of its {homological applications} (cf. the last column of Table~\ref{tab:BasicIngredientsBialg}).
+The braided system from the third line of Table~\ref{tab:BasicIngredientsBialg} yields an inclusion of the category of bialgebras in~$\vect$ into $\BrSyst_2(\vect)$.
+Nichita's work \cite{NiUAA,YBSyst_Entwining,Nichita_Bialg} can be seen in the same light.
+To encode associativity, he uses a generalization of the self-inverse braiding $\widetilde{\sigma_{Ass}}=\nu \otimes \mu+ \mu \otimes \nu - \Id_{V^{\otimes 2}}$, proposed by Nuss in the context of descent theory for noncommutative rings~\cite{Nuss}.
+Our~$\sigma_{Ass}$ works in more general categories, and moreover better suits for {homological applications}.

-Representation-theoretic aspects of braided systems of UAAs are of particular interest.
-They can be viewed through the prism of the general principle of presenting complicated structures using something well understood --- here modules over a well chosen algebra.
-The structure complexity is now hidden in this algebra, which for some purposes can be treated as a black box.
-Table~\ref{tab:ComplicatedAlg} contains relevant examples.
-Notation~$\underline{\otimes}$ is here to stress that braided tensor products are used.
+The representation-theoretic part of the article follows the philosophy of presenting complicated structures using something well understood---here modules over a well-chosen algebra.
+The complexity is now hidden in this algebra, which for some purposes can be treated as a black box.
+Table~\ref{tab:ComplicatedAlg} contains examples (for the YD example see~\cite{Lebed2ter}).
+Notation~$\underline{\otimes}$ is here to stress the use of braided tensor products.

-In this paper and in~\cite{Lebed2ter}, we interpret the ``complicated'' structures from the table as braided modules over certain braided systems of UAAs (cf. Table~\ref{tab:BasicIngredientsBialg}), and the ``complicated'' algebras as the corresponding braided tensor product algebras.
-Now in order to interpret the former as algebra modules over the latter, we return to our general setting, and identify {braided modules} over a braided system of UAAs as modules over the corresponding braided tensor product algebra~$\leftV$:
+Concretely, we interpret the structures from the left column as braided modules over certain braided systems of UAAs (e.g., those from Table~\ref{tab:BasicIngredientsBialg}).
+Further, in a very general setting we identify {braided modules} over a braided system of UAAs with modules over the corresponding braided tensor product algebra~$\leftV$: